Nsustain/nsustain.com/README.md

 ***How do we keep maintaining our server?***
 We don't have any ad revenue,
 and we'll never put ads on our website.
-We do this because we genuinly want to provide a place for the open-source community to be able to help make our environment more sustainable :)
+We do this because we genuinly wanted to help make our environment more sustainable :)

 <br>
 <br>